Moisturizing Wrong? 6 Mistakes You Might Be Making...

 4. Wash your hands!

 Would you want someone to just rub their hands all over your face without washing them first?
 Probably not.
 Well, before you decide to rub your hands all over your own face, wash your hands, too!
 While you think you’re hydrating and protecting your skin, you could just be spreading bacteria and dirt on your face, causing acne and irritation.

 5. Don’t assume

 It’s pretty common to assume that if you have oily skin you don’t need to moisturize.
 Guess what?
 You definitely do.

 Your skin produces sebum to keep your skin's hydration level up, and so if you don’t moisturize, your skin will over-produce sebum to make up for it, which means you'll develop oily skin.
 So, moisturizing can actually help your skin become less oily, rather than make it oilier.

 You don’t only have to moisturize once or twice a day, you can still apply moisturizer throughout the day, even when you have makeup on!
 The minerals in your foundation can often dehydrate, which means your skin is screaming out for some moisture by midday.
 We advise you to use a small amount of light moisturizer on your skin mid-way through the day, and lightly pat it on to keep your makeup looking fresh and stop your skin from drying out.

-Hopefully you’ve learnt a little about moisturizing that you didn’t know before!
-It’s so important to keep your skin moisturized, no matter what your skin type, as there are so many things out there that dry your skin out including pollution, UV rays, makeup and the wind to name a few.
-So keep you're routine simple, don't use overly harsh products and moisturize even if you're skin is oily!
+Hopefully you’ve learned a little about moisturizing that you didn’t know before!
+It’s so important to keep your skin moisturized, no matter what your skin type, as there are so many things out there that dry your skin out including pollution, UV rays, makeup, and the wind to name a few.
+So keep your routine simple, don't use overly harsh products and moisturize even if you're skin is oily!